Half Way Round

 New Zealand – Feb – March

-In February most delightfully Wendy joined me again for a month.
+In February most delightfully, Wendy joined me again for a month, we planned a road trip in the camper van and to do some walks.
 We did not have much luck with the weather as the day after she arrived it rained and rained for the next 4 days, the tail end of a cyclone sweeping over NZ.
 It turned out that by the time I left 3 cyclones hit NZ, an unprecedented number this year.
 We had wanted to spend time in the Coromandel but the weather forecast was bad for North Island for weeks so we headed south where the weather promised to be better.
 It was not much fun driving down to the ferry at Wellington with the rain and mist and no views to be had but once across to Picton we had sun again.
 Did a lovely walk out to the end of The Snout, a long peninsular that stretches out from Picton into Queen Charlotte sound.

 Heading further south we stopped off at Kaikoura and had another delightful walk around the peninsular there.